Khsid11/real-time-chat-application/README.md

-#BENZO an Chat ROOM Application
+#BENZO an Room Chat Application

 This is a real-time chat application built with Node.js, Express, and Socket.io.
 It allows multiple users to join the chat, send text messages, and share files such as images and documents.